 of Diabetic Foot Ulcers (DFU).

 User-friendly and affordable, the device is intended for use in clinical settings to support treatment.
-The next generation is intended for home use, enabling intervention at earlier stages of wound development.

 Compression therapy - evacuates the edema from the ulcer